mvolkmann/blog/src/rust.md

 Rust source files have a `.rs` file extension.

-To compile a Rust source file that defines a `main` function, creating an executable with the same name and no file extension, and run the executable:
+Here are the steps to compile a Rust source file that defines a `main` function, create an executable with the same name and no file extension, and run the executable:

 - open a terminal (or Windows Command Prompt),